 AMC’s Maine Lodges, located just southwest of Maine’s Baxter State Park, is a good place to start.
 It sits under some of the darkest skies on the East Coast in an area that could soon become an International Dark-Sky Association (IDA) Reserve, the second in the entire United States.
 Dark Sky Reserves contain a dark core zone surrounded by an area in which public policy protects the darkness of the reserve.

-For a slightly shorter drive for most, Burgess recommends visiting Bradbury Mountain State Park in Pownal, Maine.
+For a slightly shorter drive for most, Rob Burgess, president of the Southern Maine Astronomers, recommends visiting Bradbury Mountain State Park in Pownal, Maine.
 This park is easily accessible from the state’s population center—less than half-an-hour drive up Route 295 from Portland—and features campsites and a prime lookout for stargazing.

 In New Hampshire, AMC offers its “Mountain of Stars” programs in coordination with Carthage College, Dartmouth College, Smith College, and Stony Brook University.
 Run by Arion, these programs provide“lectures and presentations, hands-on activities, daytime and nighttime telescope observing, planetarium programs, workshops, and demonstrations” at AMC’s AMC Highland Center, Pinkham Notch Visitor Center,and other locations in the area.